 Having a tight-knit circle of friends and close family protects health and longevity.
 A meta-analysis of more than 3 million people revealed that social isolation can impact your health as much as obesity and even increase the risk of early mortality.

-People who “settle down” into committed relationships or marriage also appear to have unhealthful habits of physical fitness, according to research published in the Journal of Marriage and Family.
+People who “settle down” into committed relationships or marriage also appear to have unhealthful habits of physical fitness, according to

 Married people were revealed to spend less time taking part in physical activity than single adults in a national sample of more than 13,000 U.S. individuals.